Laura has over 20 years' experience as a mixed civil practitioner, specialising in personal injury, clinical negligence and employment law.

 Solicitors value her attention to detail; excellent grasp of the law; and her well-honed client care skills.
 She combines a sympathetic approach with the ability to give clear and commercial advice.
 Laura is a tough negotiator and brings years of advocacy experience, including in lengthy and complex Tribunal claims, as an added dimension to all areas of her practice.

 Laura has been a contributing author to various APIL publications including: the Guide to Occupational Disease (2011); the Guide to Evidence in Personal Injury Claims (2011); and the Guide to RTA Liability (2012).
 She also provided the chapter on settlement and compromise for the Law Society’s publication on Remedies in Employment Law (2013).
 Laura gives regular seminars and lectures, most recently on limitation issues in asbestos claims for the 9 Gough Square Asbestos Claims Seminar (June 2016).
+She also trains mediators for the London School of Mediation.

 Laura has recently written an article for the Personal Injury Law Journal on Limitation Act 1980 - Delays in Asbestos Claims.
 Please find the article here: Delays in Asbestos Claims.